Trailside Services are now part of CT Trail Finder!

 Bigelow Hollow State Park

-Bigelow Hollow State Park and the adjoining Nipmuck State Forest offer over 9,000 acres of recreation opportunities including miles of hiking trails, the 18 acre Bigelow Pond, and 300 acre Mashapaug Pond in Eastern Connecticut.
+Bigelow Hollow State Park and the adjoining Nipmuck State Forest offer over hiking trails, Bigelow Pond, and Mashapaug Pond in Eastern Connecticut.

 Trail Activity